colineckert/obsidian-things/README.md

 ### Credits

-I owe a huge credit to @kepano and the Minimal Theme for inspiration for making an elegant, native-feeling design!
+I owe a huge credit to @kepano and the Minimal Theme for inspiration on making an elegant, native-feeling design!

 ### Support